apoikos/pkg-xmobar/readme.md

     - Default value: 66
 - `-L` _number_ The low threshold.
-    - Numerical values higher than _number_ and lower than the high threshold will be displayed with the color specified by `-m` (see below).
+    - Numerical values higher than _number_ and lower than the high threshold will be displayed with the color specified by `-n` (see below).
 Values lower than _number_ will use the `-l` color.
-    - Long option: `--Low` - Default value: 80
+    - Long option: `--Low`
     - Default value: 33
 - `-h` _color_  High threshold color.
     - Color for displaying values above the high threshold. _color_ can